-The partner high schools continue to work with the college for Credit for Prioir learning (CPL) and articulated credit options, although many schools prefer transcripted credit through dual enrollment, and we have mutliple pathways for these.
+The partner high schools continue to work with the college for Credit for Prioir learning (CPL) and articulated credit options, although many schools prefer transcripted credit through dual enrollment, and we have multiple pathways for these options.

-• CTE coursework that earns credit equivalency for high school graduation requirements (e.g., economics, chemistry, art, math).
+\cdot CTE coursework that earns credit equivalency for high school graduation requirements (e.g., economics, chemistry, art, math).

-Consortium students have the opportunity to take PSEO courses and these are offered on campus in all 3 college locations and also online.
+Consortium students have the opportunity to take PSEO courses and these are offered on campus in all 3 Riverland campus locations and also online.
 We have students completing one or more courses a semester with some taking courses full-time with the possibility of completing a certificate, diploma or degree prior to high school graduation.
 We also have a strong Concurrent enrollment program with secondary schools and are continuing to expand enrollments.
 The partner high schools continue to review CTE and Liberal Arts courses completed by students to meet high school graduation to find pathways to support student success.
 Many schools have concurrent CTE courses including the Carpentry Academy in Lyle that offers credit to all SMEC schools.
-The equipment purchased is industry standard and alligns with our primary POS in manufacturing and our POS in construction and is available to all students in our SMEC schools; Lyle, Leroy-Ostrander, Glenville-Emmons, Southland, Grand Meadow and the SMEC ALC.
-Austin also has two welding courses that offer concurrent credit and filters students into the Industrial Maintenance program.
+The equipment purchased is industry standard and aligns with our primary POS in manufacturing and our POS in construction and is available to all students in our SMEC schools; Lyle, Leroy-Ostrander, Glenville-Emmons, Southland, Grand Meadow and the SMEC ALC.
+Austin also has two welding courses that offer concurrent credit and filters students into the Industrial Maintenance program We are in the process of adding Albert Lea High School as a concurrent welding program for spring of 2024.
+Funding will be allocated for trainings to credential the Albert Lea instructor.